FAQ

 This information is about both the semaglutide and the tirzepatide medications, which we will be prescribing in the compounded form.
 You will typically start out with a low dose of the injection and increase the dose, based on your body's response and personal needs.

 How much weight can I lose?
-Is one better than the other?
+Is one medication better than the other?

 There are no studies directly comparing all of these medications, meaning the above results are studies performed on these medications alone.